Approximately 30% of all FAFSAs received by USA each year will be selected by the Federal Processor for a process of review called verification.

 Verification: Frequently Asked Questions

 No, you must list your parents' information under the parent section.
-If unusual circumstances exist, you may want to check with the Financial Aid Office before submitting your FAFSA.
+If unusual circumstances exist, please check with the Office of Financial Aid before submitting your FAFSA.